joola/joola/_posts/2015-03-03-packing-joola-with-packager-io.md

 Take a look at our [GitHub repository](http://github.com/joola/joola) to see the full files.

 The last step was to add a webhook between our repository and Packager.io, this can be easily done using their administration console.
-Every time we merge to our `develop` and `master` branches we have a fresh build executed on our behalf automatically.
+Now every time we merge to our `develop` and `master` branches we have a fresh build executed on our behalf automatically.

 Another benefit we found is that we can have both the `develop` and `master` branches trigger Packager.io builds, each ends up hosted in its own repository on Packager.io side, so we can offer developers and users to download stable/latest releases.